Toshiba Aurex System 15: Two Ways to Tango in the Present

 The Diamond Rio 500 Digital Audio Player was one of the early MP3 players that tried vainly to simplify the intricate and sometimes confusing domain of digital music transfer and rights management until Apple’s iTunes hit the jackpot in 2001.

-Released in 1999 for about US$270, the sleek 3.5″ x 2.75″ x 0.6″ gizmo (just slightly thicker than a deck of playing cards) had 64MB of memory built-in, a SmartMedia card slot for expansion, a minimalistic design, RioPort Audio Manager software, and, most importantly, a USB interface.
+Released in 1999 for about US$270, the sleek 3.5″ x 2.75″ x 0.6″ gizmo (just slightly thicker than a deck of playing cards) came with 64MB of memory built-in, a SmartMedia card slot for expansion, a minimalistic design, RioPort Audio Manager software, and, most importantly, a USB interface.

 Note that RioPort Audio Manager was a Windows-only interface when it was released.
-It would take three (3), ex-Apple software engineers, to port it for the Mac (worked well under Mac OS 7. x to 9. x) that same year and called it SoundJam MP
+It would take three (3) ex-Apple software engineers to port it for the Mac (worked well under Mac OS 7. x to 9. x) that same year, and they called it SoundJam MP.

-SoundJam, the company, was eventually bought by Apple in 2000, whose codes eventually resulted in—you guessed it right—iTunes 1.0.
+SoundJam, the company, was eventually bought by Apple in 2000, and its code would subsequently result in – you guessed it right- iTunes 1.0.

-Today, there are still a slew of digital audio players that eschew iTunes yet are still so easy to use because of the USB cable and the fact that computer OSes have become so much better—just drag and drop your audio files!
+Today, there is still a slew of digital audio players that eschew iTunes yet are still so easy to use because of the USB cable, plus the fact that computer OSes have become so much betterjust drag and drop your audio files!

 So, the Rio 500 has a USB interface, and I have the original USB cable, so transferring a few MP3s using the latest versions of Windows, Mac OS, Linux, or even Chrome should be easy, right?

-The trouble with using old technologies and modern tools is the accompanying hassles that naturally come with them.
+The trouble with using old technologies with modern tools is the accompanying hassles that naturally come with them.

-No, the Rio 500 won’t appear as just another USB device after I connect the unique USB cable to any of my latest computers.
+No, the Rio 500 won’t simply appear as another USB device after I connect the unique USB cable to any one of my latest computers.

-It only worked—I transferred a few more MP3s—after I got hold of an ancient Dell Latitude (with a vintage Pentium 233 MMX CPU) laptop—luckily, with a solitary USB port—that operated under Windows ME (Millennium Edition).
+It only worked -transferred a few more MP3s- after I got hold of an ancient Dell Latitude (with a vintage Pentium 233 MMX CPU) laptop -luckily, with a solitary USB port– that operated under Windows ME (Millennium Edition).

 Fortunately, the laptop has a single USB port for the unusual cable